-- Prior Recommended Course(s): Successful completion of one full year of Drawing/Painting; grades 10-12 - Homework Expectation: 2 hours per week on average - Offered together with Advanced Painting and Drawing I - District SLOs Addressed in this Course: 1, 4, 6 - May also satisfy the CTE graduation requirement
+- Prerequisites: Successful completion of one full year of Drawing/Painting; grades 10-12 - Homework Expectation: 2 hours per week on average - Offered together with Advanced Painting and Drawing I - District SLOs Addressed in this Course: 1, 4, 6 - May also satisfy the CTE graduation requirement

-ADVANCED PAINTING & DRAWING II :: Adv.Draw/Painting II | 6349 Grades 11-12 Year UC Approved "f"
+ADVANCED PAINTING & DRAWING II :: Adv.Draw/Painting II | 6349B

-Designed as the third course in the Painting and Drawing Program, this course has a self-directed curriculum.
+Designed as the third course in the Painting and Drawing Program, this Blended Learning course has a self-directed curriculum.
 Thus, quarterly contracts will be based on student-designed learning objectives and aesthetic intent, with a minimum of three pieces of artwork per quarter.
 Portfolio development will be supported through quarterly one-on-one consultations and class critiques.